577816569/Gan-style-transfer-with-only-one-image-/README.md

 Gated GAN : [[Paper]](https://arxiv.org/abs/1904.02296)
 These GAN could generate very good results.
 However, to train a GAN, we need thousands of paired/unpaired image datas, and if we want to achieve transfer only one image's style like the original paper wrote by Gatys [[Paper]](https://ieeexplore.ieee.org/document/7780634), that could be a problem.

-In this work, I use some simply
+In this work, I use some simple tricks to achieve

 ## Switch to another file